 5. Use a blender or immersion blender to puree the soup.
 We sometimes skip this and eat it in broth form.
 It’s still delicious!

-Serve with a bit of Parmesan cheese
+Serve this cauliflower soup with a bit of Parmesan cheese